NASA almost forgot to take a flag to the Moon

 Columbus.
 Lewis and Clark.
 Roald Amundson at the South Pole.
 Robert Peary at the North Pole.

-The American astronauts weren’t claiming territory—a new U.N. treat forbid any nation from claiming dominion or control over celestial bodies—but the Apollo astronauts were explorers as ambitious as any that had come before, representing a nation that had invested as much effort as any nation ever had in an expedition.
+The American astronauts weren’t claiming territory—a new U.N. treaty forbade any nation from claiming dominion or control over celestial bodies—but the Apollo astronauts were explorers as ambitious as any that had come before, representing a nation that had invested as much effort as any nation ever had in an expedition.

 How could they not raise a flag?